 NOTE E - TEMPORARILY RESTRICTED NET ASSETS

 It is the Society's policy to release temporarily restricted net assets in the period in which the restriction is satisfied.
-There were no temporarily restricted net assets at December 31, 2010.
-As of December 31, 2009, the following temporarily restricted net assets were released from donor restrictions by incurring expenses and meeting time stipulations which satisfies the restricted purposes specified by the donors:
+There were no temporarily restricted net assets at December 31, 2011 and December 31, 2010.